 - to achieve A2+/B1 standard of the CEFR (Common European Framework of reference).

-30 CREDITS, also available for 24 CREDITS
+30 CREDITS, also available for 24 CREDITS.

-Students are reminded that 1 credit = 10 hours of study, therefore the minimum expected amount of study is 240 hours, which averages over 10 hours per week.
+Students are reminded that 1 credit = 10 hours of study, therefore for a 30 credit module, the minimum expected amount of study is 300 hours, which averages over 10 hours per week.
 A substantial amount of independent study is therefore required.
-Students can make use of Languages@Warwick (a virtual learning environment) to facilitate this.
+Students can make use of Moodle to facilitate this.